department-of-veterans-affairs/vets-website/content/pages/healthcare/about-va-health-care/assisted-living-and-home-health-care.md

 ### Where can I get more information and support?

 - Get help setting goals and priorities and making tough decisions about things like long-term care.
-[Visit our guide to shared decision making (https://www.va.gov/GERIATRICS/Guide/LongTermCare/Shared_Decision_Making.asp).
+[Visit our guide to shared decision making](https://www.va.gov/GERIATRICS/Guide/LongTermCare/Shared_Decision_Making.asp).
 - Find services and resources to help with geriatric (elder) and long-term care.
 [Find services](https://www.va.gov/geriatrics/guide/longtermcare/Locate_Services.asp).
 - Get more information about geriatric and long-term care as well as how to deal with diseases like Alzheimer’s and dementia.
 [Visit the geriatrics section of va.gov](https://www.va.gov/Geriatrics/).